 While managing to commit any number of blunders on my own, too many of these mistakes occurred with witnesses present.
 My former Illinois River Valley cohorts would likely vote for making this piece book-length, a confession of sorts.
 The truth hurts.
 To say nothing of the recurring nightmares.

 Instead of providing incriminating personal evidence of my own waterfowl hunting shortfalls, however, I opted to enlist the aid of experts, guys who have been there, seen that, and are quick to detect the little things that can make a big difference in the field.
 Rick Dunn, a former world duck calling champion, makes Echo Calls, and regularly prowls flooded Arkansas timber.

 Dave Smith creates incredibly realistic decoys from his home in the Pacific Northwest.
 Sean Mann, a call maker and world goose calling champion of champions, hunts the Canadian prairie and the Atlantic Flyway every season.
-And then there's the relative youngster, Tyson Keller, a member of the Avery pro staff from South Dakota who has built an impressive rep pursuing Central Flyway snow geese.
+And then there's Tyson Keller, from South Dakota who has built an impressive rep pursuing Central Flyway snow geese.
 Following is their list of the most common foul-ups made by waterfowlers.

 We've all heard it before, but being well hidden remains one of the waterfowl hunter's most important considerations.
 Birds are quick to detect movement on the ground.
 Not taking heed is mistake Numero Uno.
 Be still, no gawking, and cover up.